Applicant Designer Qualification and Applicant Installer Prequalification Programs

 Download the Qualified Gas Applicant Designer List (PDF)

-important notice icon Note: PG&E's publication of the Qualified Applicant Designer lists does not constitute any approval, endorsement or guarantee of the financial stability or service quality of the entities included.
+important notice Note: PG&E's publication of the Qualified Applicant Designer lists does not constitute any approval, endorsement or guarantee of the financial stability or service quality of the entities included.
 PG&E is not responsible and cannot be held liable for the accuracy, completeness or validity of these lists.

 Understanding applicant design and installation responsibilities